terra-campaigns/terraSystem/docs/srd.md

-# System Reference Document
-(`terra-v0.1.1`)

-**Terra** is a rules light system focused on narrative, player agency and consequences.
-Only 6-sided dice are used, in two tones: **Light Dice** and **Dark Dice**.
-## Taxonomy

-- "You" and "Your" are used interchangeably to refer to players and their characters.
-For disambiguation "The Player" is used when referring to the player outside the context of their character.
-- "Challenge" is used to represent anything that is antagonistic to you, be that an NPC, the environment, etc.
-- Meta game names, stats and currencies are marked in **bold**.
-- Book references are marked in *italic*, they might be accompanied by page ranges.
 # Character creation

 1. Always start with a **Name** and a **Concept**.
 2. Roll for **Attributes**.
 3. Calculate **HP** (hit points) and **Ego**.
 4. Choose one **Advancement**.

 ## Concepts

 `TBD`

 ## Attributes

 **Attributes** are grouped in **Body** or **Mind** and **Power** or **Finesse**.